 - Online subscription services

-Can your identity be stolen with only your email address?
+How can my identity be stolen with my email address?

 If they find any of your compromised login credentials, they can launch an email account takeover attack by locking you out of your account and then using your account to impersonate you.
 A cybercriminal could also pretend to be someone you know and trust to learn more about you by executing a phishing scam.
 After a cybercriminal has gathered enough information about you and compromised your login credentials, they could steal your identity by gaining access to your email address and other online accounts.